 Note: The Keto Diet product market may be in a unique position to improve tolerability, especially in social and cultural environments that typically feature carbohydrate-rich "special occasion" types of foods.
-Standards for Keto Certified products were developed for adherence to a classical ketogenic diet.
+Standards for Keto Certified products were developed for adherence to a classical ketogenic diet, and are supported by a large body of scientific literature.